Deletion-Contraction and the Surface Tutte Polynomial: Connections with other topological Tutte polynomials

 Of the above polynomials, only the ribbon graph polynomial has a full deletion-contraction definition akin to that for the Tutte polynomial (see the discussion around~\eqref{tp2}).
 However, by enlarging their domains it is possible to find extensions of them that do have full deletion-contraction definitions.
-This was first done for the Las~Vergnas polynomial in~\cite{zbMATH06473566} by extending the domain to graphs in pseudo-surfaces.
-Then using the theory of \emph{canonical Tutte polynomials}, for the Bollob\'as--Riordan polynomial and the Krushkal polynomial of cellularly embedded graphs in~\cite{zbMATH06473566} by extending the domains to ribbon graphs whose vertex set is partitioned.
-And finally for the full Krushkal polynomial in~\cite{HM} by extending the domains to graphs in pseudo-surfaces (see also the delta-matroid extension in~\cite{zbMATH06951578}).
-This Krushkal polynomial extension is known as the \emph{Tutte polynomial of a coloured ribbon graph} or the \emph{Tutte polynomial of graphs in pseudo surfaces} depending upon context.
+This was first done for the Las~Vergnas polynomial in~\cite{zbMATH06473566} by extending its domain to graphs in pseudo-surfaces; then, using the theory of \emph{canonical Tutte polynomials}, for the Bollob\'as--Riordan polynomial and the Krushkal polynomial of cellularly embedded graphs in~\cite{zbMATH06473566} by extending their domains to ribbon graphs whose vertex set is partitioned; and for the full Krushkal polynomial in~\cite{HM} by extending its domain to graphs in pseudo-surfaces (see also the delta-matroid extension in~\cite{zbMATH06951578}).
+This Krushkal polynomial extension is known as the \emph{Tutte polynomial of a coloured ribbon graph} or the \emph{Tutte polynomial of graphs in pseudo-surfaces} depending upon context.
 In our notation, it is defined as follows.

 \begin{definition} Let $\bG=(V,E)$ be a ribbon graph with a partition $\V$ of its vertex set and $\F$ a partition of its set of boundary components.
 Then

 where

 \end{definition} All of the polynomials mentioned above can be recovered from $T_{ps}(\bG;w,x,y,z)$.
 See~\cite{HM} for details.
 We note two significant specialisations of this polynomial: $T_{cps}(\bG;w,x,y)$ and $T_{s}(\bG;x,y,z)$.
 These are polynomials for graphs cellularly embedded in pseudo-surfaces, and emebdded in surfaces, respectively.
 They are related by duality and are extensions of the Bollob\'as--Riordan polynomial that have full deletion-contraction definitions.